paezha/Reproducible-Research-Workflow/README.md

 _Topic_:	git and GitHub
 _Readings_:
 [What is GitHub?](https://www.economist.com/the-economist-explains/2018/06/18/what-is-github)
-_Activity 2_: 	The students will develop a plan for a small data collection exercise with guidance from the instructors
+_Activity 2_: 	Post a README notice in GitHub and one document with basic operations in R

 **Week 4** (Oct.
 2)
 _Topic_:	Data Management Plans (DMP): Principles
 _Readings_:	TBD
-_Activity_:	No activity this week McMaster Industrial Liaison Office (Patent data?)
+_Activity_:	No activity this week

 **Week 5** (Oct.
 9)
 _Topic_:	Data Management Plans (DMP): Tools